timgates42/tortilla/README.rst

 URL Suffix
 ~~~~~~~~~~

-Some APIs uses a trailling slash at the end of URLs like in example below:
+Some APIs uses a trailing slash at the end of URLs like in example below:

 .. code-block:: text

     https://api.example.org/resource/

-You can add the trailling slash with ``suffix="/"`` argument when wrapping
+You can add the trailing slash with ``suffix="/"`` argument when wrapping
 the API or getting the URL with ``.url(suffix="/")`` method:

 .. code-block:: python